davidmartinezros/app-3d-three-template/README.md

 }
 ```

-And the html of the AppComponent looks like this:
+Call the component into the html of the AppComponent:

 ```
 <app3d-three-template></app3d-three-template>